Students at St. James’ are very generous with their time and money, working throughout the school year to raise money for our designated charities.

 You can find out more information about the fantastic work of CAFOD by visiting their website https://cafod.org.uk/

 We will be organising lots of events throughout the year to raise as much money as possible.
 We have also set up a dedicated option on ParentPay where you can make a donation to support our students in their fundraising efforts.
-You can follow this link https://app.parentpay.com/PPManager4W3/PaymentItems/Item/?pi=2112700 , any donations would be gratefully received by ourselves and CAFOD.
+You can follow the link here , any donations would be gratefully received by ourselves and CAFOD.

-During Lent this year, our students have been challenged to Walk for Water – to walk in solidarity with people around the world who have to walk for hours every day to collect essential, live giving and life saving water.
+During Lent this year, our students were challenged to Walk for Water with Cafod – to walk in solidarity with people around the world who have to walk for hours every day to collect essential, life giving and life saving water.
 During this global pandemic, water is even more important than it ever has been.

-Each year group has been challenged to walk for 1600 hours between them – the time it takes, according to GoogleMaps, to walk from St. James’ to Afar, Ethiopia.
-The students have all learnt about Abdella, who lives in the Danakil Depression there, and that he walks for hours every day just to collect water.
+As a school family, we walked for enough hours to walk from St. James’ to Afar, Ethiopia, back to St James and then set off for Afar again.
+The students learnt about Abdella, who lives in the Danakil Depression in Afar, and that he walks for hours every day just to collect water.
 It is a long and dangerous walk, and the water he collects is shared with hyenas and monkeys – not exactly clean or safe, but the only choice he and many others have.

-Students are encouraged to be sponsored to hit their milestone where possible, and donations can be made through a dedicated Cafod option on ParentPay.
+As well as developing their understanding of the challenges faced by our global family, and exercising the Catholic Social Teaching principle of solidarity in walking alongside Abdella and others, students were encouraged to be sponsored for their walking.
+Further donations to support the work that Cafod do around the world can be made through a dedicated Cafod option on ParentPay.
 The life saving work that Cafod does with partners around the world is still going on, despite donations dropping over a year that has been difficult for all of us.